 - Make sure both batteries are the same voltage (most batteries are 12 volts) and the same polarity (both have a negative ground).
-You can check this information, to know how to jump a car, in your owner’s manual in your glove box.
+You can check this information, to know how to jump a car battery, in your owner’s manual in your glove box.

 - Pull your cars close enough to each other to connect the cables, but never let the vehicles touch.
 This could cause a short.

-- Shut off the ignition switch, lights and accessories in both cars.
+- Shut off the ignition switch, lights and accessories in both cars before you jumpstart a car.
 Be sure the vehicles are in park or neutral and that the parking brake is set.
 Wear safety glasses.

 - Don’t smoke.
 Sparks near a battery can cause an explosion.